NickBarnes574/jqr_developer_setup/README.md

 7. [Troubleshooting](#troubleshooting)
 8. [OPTIONAL: Version Checks](#optional-version-checks)

-These links should be placed at the top of your README document to serve as a table of contents.
-When clicked, they will take the reader directly to the respective section in the document.
-Remember, for these links to work correctly, the headings in your README must exactly match the text after the `#` in the links (including capitalization and spacing).

 ## Overview

 This script is designed to automate the setup of a developer environment on Ubuntu 20.04.
 It installs essential development tools, software packages, and Visual Studio Code (VS Code) extensions necessary for working on the CSD-T JQR project.
 The script is ideal for developers who want a quick and efficient way to set up their working environment on a new Ubuntu installation.